 Normally dysphagia is not painful, but it can be uncomfortable.
 If it does hurt, it’s possible you have developed an ulcer on the esophagus or an infection.
 Ulcers can occur from repeated exposure to stomach acid caused by reflux

 Reflux and Heartburn:

 Reflux is a “backwards flow” of stomach acid moving back up into the esophagus.
 Normally stomach acid stays in your stomach because it is blocked from going up by the lower esophageal sphincter.
 When a person has a reflux problem, the sphincter is too weak to hold the acid back.

 Heartburn is a burning sensation in the chest that is caused by stomach acid moving backwards into the esophagus.
-The pain is in the left side of your chest and can move down into your left arm.
+It can also cause a bad taste in your mouth, particularly in the morning.

 Stomach acid can also cause atypical chest pain, coughing, asthma-like wheezing due to aspiration, hoarse voice and a feeling of gagging.

 It can be painful and uncomfortable.
 The stomach’s lining is strong enough to stand the stomach acid but the esophagus is not.
 Over time the esophagus can be damaged by acid reflux.
 Simple changes in daily living and eating habits can help to prevent some of the damage.
 There are also medications that have been proven effective.

 - Don’t eat within two hours of bed time.

 - Eat more frequent small meals instead of one or two large meals.